mco-gh/mco.dev/content/post/found/covid.md

 <!--more-->

-It's hard to watch, but something we all need to see, especially those who want to deny the existence of this crisis.
-If there's one thing that should be clear to everyone, it's this: magical thinking kills.
+It's hard to watch, but something we all need to see, especially those who want to deny the severity of this crisis.
+If there's one thing we've learned this year, it's that magical thinking can kill you.

 <br>